cocoabox/notify/README.md

 	    }
 	```

-For raspberry pi, install [AquesTalkPi](https://www.a-quest.com/products/aquestalkpi.html) or [festival](https://learn.adafruit.com/speech-synthesis-on-the-raspberry-pi/installing-the-festival-speech-package) for Japanese and English text-to-speech functionalities, then specify the binary of the installed app in your config file (`*1` shown above)
+For raspberry pi, install [AquesTalkPi](https://www.a-quest.com/products/aquestalkpi.html).
+For better sound, install Voicevox on another computer (a Pi4B is OK but slow; a PC with GPU is better), then provide the "voicevox_client" object as shown above, replacing your voicevox engine host/port.

 ### On uniqids